-3.4 Modification Factors
+3.4 Modifying Factors

-Years of monitoring have indicated that noise levels from mining operations, particularly those levels measured at significant distances from the source are relatively continuous.
-Given this, noise levels from RCM at the monitoring locations are unlikely to be intermittent or impulsive.
-In addition, there is no equipment on site at RCM that would generate impulsive noise as defined in the INP.
-However, low frequency noise from RCM has been addressed.
+Years of monitoring have indicated that noise levels from mining operations, particularly those measured at significant distances from the source are relatively continuous and broad spectrum.
+Given this, noise levels from RCM at the monitoring locations are unlikely to be intermittent or tonal.